mwwu/wordcloud/README.md

 7. Repeat

+A crucial benefit of this recursive solution, is the ease in representing coverage.
+We no longer need to know the placement of each individual rectangle, and the pixels it covers.
+Representation is reduced to only three rectangles.
+The outer-most boundary, the area that has already been optimally filled in, and the rectangular left over space (the dotted rectangle above).
+Thus, each new rectangle only needs to be checked against, at most, two rectangular areas (a great improvement over checking every single individual word).

 Another important feature I added was mapping the word frequencies onto a logarithmic distribution.
 Initially, words that occurred five times, would be five font sizes larger than a word that occurred once.
 This made the word cloud very confusing to read, because very frequent words looked more or less the same as less frequent ones.
 By applying a logarithmic function, the most frequent words would be significantly larger than the rest of the words.
 This greatly increased the readability of the word cloud.